And some just DO!!

 Expecting the same output from someone that you feel you put in is never going to make for lasting relationships and shouldn’t be a catalyst you gauge a friendship on!
 You’ll only disappoint yourself…

-My mother used to tell me if you can count a few good friends on one hand your lucky!
+My mother used to tell me if you can count a few good friends, on one hand, you’re lucky.
 And more than ever, I realised what she meant!

 I think the same also goes when talking about all relationships – not just friendship!
 And perhaps why there is such a high failure rate these days of marriages these days?
 I dunno, I’m not an expert, but hey the so-called experts on MAFS didn’t get it right either so I can’t seem any less qualified can I?
 Haha